flybywiresim/docs/docs/fbw-a32nx/feature-guides/cFMS.md

 # Custom Flight Management System

 This page outlines features and issues provided by the initial integration of our custom FMS.
-Please also make ensure you have read the [special notes](#special-notes) section.
+Please also make ensure you have read the [known issues](#known-issues) section.

 {==